rust-lang/book/second-edition/nostarch/chapter04.md

 types like integers that are stored on the stack (we’ll talk more about traits in Chapter 10).
 If a type has the `Copy` trait, an older variable is still usable after assignment.
-Rust won’t let us annotate a type with the `Copy` trait if the type, or any of its parts, has implemented the `D``rop` trait.
+Rust won’t let us annotate a type with the `Copy` trait if the type, or any of its parts, has implemented the `Drop` trait.
 If the type needs something special to happen when the value goes out of scope and we add the `Copy` annotation to that type, we’ll get a compile time error.
+To learn about how to add the `Copy` annotation to your type, see Appendix C on Derivable Traits.

 So what types are `Copy`?
 You can check the documentation for the given type to be sure, but as a general rule, any group of simple scalar values can be